Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/system-design-patterns/readme.md

 ✅ Database is source of truth
 ❌ Requires CDC (Change Data Capture tooling and supporting systems) infrastructure.
   * CDC is a method of tracking and capturing changes made to a database so they can be replicated or processed elsewhere.
+     - Debezium.
+     - Maxwell (for MySql).
-     - Debezium, Maxwell (for MySql), AWS DMS (AWS Database Migration System), Confluent (commertial Kafka-based tool), MongoDB Change Streams, PostgreSQL logical replication
+     - AWS DMS (AWS Database Migration System).
+     - Confluent (commertial Kafka-based tool).
+     - MongoDB Change Streams,
+     - PostgreSQL logical replication
+     - Google Cloud Dataflow
+     - Azure Event Hubs (with CDC connectors)

 ❌ Events tied to database schema changes
 ❌ Harder to add business context to events

 Outbox Pattern:
 ✅ Events can contain rich business context
 ✅ No external CDC dependencies
 ❌ Requires outbox table management
 ❌ Business logic must remember to write to outbox

 2PC:
 ✅ Strong consistency guarantees
 ❌ Blocking protocol (availability issues)
 ❌ Performance overhead
 ❌ Complex failure recovery

 **When to Choose Which?**:
 * Listen to Yourself: When you want database-driven architecture and can invest in CDC infrastructure.